Hedapang/astro_xray/README.md

 * * *

-<u>If you have more questions about the installation, please feel free to contact me.</u>
+<ins>If you have more questions about the installation, please feel free to contact me.</ins>

 My email: helin@smail.nju.edu.cn